blacklightpy/vaultofknowledge/Unorganized/General Notes/Displacement Current.md

 It has the same units as electric current density, but it is not an actual current of moving charges, but a time-varying electric field.
 In physical materials, there is also a contribution from the slight motion of charges bound in atoms, called dielectric polarization.

-This was an important addition to Ampere's laws by Maxwell, and has been crucial to explain many phenomena, including [[electromagnetic waves]].
+This was an important addition to Ampere's laws by Maxwell, and has been crucial to explain many phenomena, including [[Electromagnetic Waves]].